 Some buyers skip the home inspection on a new home.
 After all, you will be getting code inspectors from the local government.
 This makes sure the home is built compliant to building codes.

-But built to code and built well can be two different things.
+But “built to code” and building your home with the best practices can be two different things.
 Code inspectors also can miss some items.

-A quality real estate agent can help you not only navigate the inspection process, but can advocate to get some or most (occasionally all) items found by your home inspector fixed by the builder.
+A quality real estate agent can help you not only navigate the inspection process, but can advocate to get some, or most (and occasionally all) items found by your home inspector fixed by the builder before you settle.

 5. Reviewing Your Contract

-The builder contracts I have come across often feature non refundable deposits, limited finance contingencies, flexible completion dates and more.
+The builder contracts we have come across often feature clauses such as non refundable deposits, limited finance contingencies, flexible completion dates, material escalation clauses and more.

-With a resale home, most of the homes use boilerplate Realtor Association contracts.
+With a resale home, most of the homes use boilerplate Realtor Association contracts, or something equivalent.
 Not so with builder contracts.
 Every builder uses different wording.